DraftuGamingYT/TempDeletor/README.md

 If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
 Contributions are welcome!

 License
-This project is licensed under the MIT License.
+This project is licensed under the Boost Software License.